jrkoch127/ahed_ads_project/README.md

 ```
 Now at a running total of approx 550 items matched, my last goal was to match any additional items I could find by Title.

-  ## <a name="match-by-title">Goal 3 (Notebook 3): Match AHED to ADS Items by Title</a>
+  ## <a name="match-by-title">Task 3 (Notebook 3): Match AHED to ADS Items by Title</a>

 My next goal was to match additional papers (without DOIs matched, nor reference strings matched) this time by Title via the ADS API.
-I chose to include the publication year in my query to hopefully match the most accurate results.
+This Title matching task was mostly for publications that had incomplete metadata (like missing volume, issue, page numbers, or incorrect journal names).

+For this task, I chose to include the publication year in my query to hopefully match the most accurate results.
+Therefore, a typical reference string for this task would be '(title: "1-2.4 μm Near-IR Spectrum of the Giant Planet β Pictoris b Obtained with the Gemini Planet Imager" AND year:2017)'.
+This can be challenging for the ADS API if the Title is not spelled correctly or has special characters.
+This also proved challenging where the year metadata didn’t match.
+Therefore, I first formatted a file of these strings (Title + Year) and queried the ADS API to match any additional existing bibcodes.
+After that, I took a final list of unmatched items, queried the API by individual Titles, and assessed the results manually.

 <b>Notebook 3 Outline:</b>
 <li>Step 3.1: Format titles to query the ADS API